noahgift/data-engineering-and-dataops/README.md

 * Appropriate project scope and complexity: 10 points
 * The functionality of the tool or service: 15 points

-**Language Use (25 points): **Over the course of 15 weeks, 80% of the mini-projects must be developed using only Python, and 20% must be developed using only Rust.
+**Language Use (25 points): **Over 15 weeks, 80% of the mini-projects must be developed

+ using only Python, and 20% must be developed using only Rust.